kohesive/klutter/netflix-graph/src/README.md

 See the full test cases in [TestNetflixGraph.kt](https://github.com/klutter/klutter/blob/master/netflix-graph/src/test/kotlin/uy/klutter/graph/netflix/TestNetflixGraph.kt) for a good example of using the library and the API.

-The Netflix-Graph has been used to create graphs that take for example 12G of memory for construction, and use only 2G after derserialization.
-Including 10's of millions of nodes+edges.
-We have batch machings that generate new graphs nightly that each processing node uses locally to do 10,000 traversals or more per second.
+The Netflix-Graph has been used to create graphs that take for example 10G of memory for construction, and use only 2G after derserialization.
+These graphs can include 10's of millions of nodes+edges or more, simply limited by memory and GC.

+Our graph currently at [Collokia](https://www.collokia.com) is built nightly and takes 12G+ memory to construct a graph of 10's of millions of nodes+edges in about 20 minutes including serialization to disk.
+We then read the graph in 90 seconds using ~ 3G of memory for use, executing thousands of node traversals per second per thread on the static graph in memory.
+And this is fairly inefficient use of ordinals.
+So optimization to be done.

 ## Road Map: (random order)

 * Delta building of graphs - allow adding additions incrementally with low cost at construction time by stacking graph "segments" and querying through the stack.
 Same for ordinals.
 * Alterative store for ordinals allowing access from disk, possible leveldb, mapdb, lucene, or other.
+* Optimization of simple ordinal store, prefix compression, etc.
 * Traversal engine - given a starting point, and traversal rules, collect things from the graph.
 This isn't a query language it is something else, fun, and we use it to do really fast traversals that are easy to write.
 * Take advantage of the recent performance improvements for building by keeping references to the builder objects.
 * Track changes for 1.6-SNAPSHOT onwards